Henryka Sienkiewicza Street: Tenement at 44, corner with 16 Hetmańska street

-Carl Heller, a butcher, owner at Nr.40, also possessed this building.
-At his death, his widow Caroline took over the ownership till the turn of the 20th century.
+Carl Heller, a butcher and owner at Nr.40, also owned this building.
+Upon his death, his widow Caroline took over its ownership till the turn of the 20th century.

-The initial design is the work of the local architect Anton Hoffmann, designer of other buildings in this street.
+The initial design was the work of the local architect Anton Hoffmann, who also designed other buildings on this street.

 This previous plot (Nr.44) marks the farthest development of "Mittelstraße" in the 19th century.
-The vast majority of the allotments located north of Hetmańska street (then Luisen straße) have been developed from 1900 onwards.
+The vast majority of the allotments located north of Hetmańska street (then Luisen straße) have only been developed from 1900 onwards.
 As such, many buildings have been commissioned by investors, sometimes in batches.